 Hi by accident I forgot to disconnect the negative on the battery when installing my alternator and while tightening the electrical, I made contact against metal and saw sparks.

-The Battery is holding at 12.87 to 12.93 volts and i did a simple starter test turning on the headlights then crank the engine.
-Lights did not dim so i checked all the fuses.
+The Battery is holding at 12.87 to 12.93 volts and I did a simple starter test turning on the headlights then crank the engine.
+Lights did not dim so I checked all the fuses.
 Ignition, Starter and Alternator fuses are fine.
-Do i need to remove the starter and or alternator because it won't turn over at all.
+Do I need to remove the starter and or alternator because it won't turn over at all.

 Also would a bad Cam Shaft Sensor make a difference in starting the engine?

-Also i had a question answered to determine if there was any valve damage when turning the crankshaft without a timing belt.
+Also I had a question answered to determine if there was any valve damage when turning the crankshaft without a timing belt.
 I didn't see any damage to the valves and turn the Intake/Exhaust cam shafts with proper alignment with crankshaft and the belt and didn't feel and resistance.
-It's the 2.2 liter interferon engine and did not remove valve parts and assembly because i read that the valves do not need adjusting.
+It's the 2.2 liter interferon engine and did not remove valve parts and assembly because I read that the valves do not need adjusting.

 I was trying to be very careful do any damage to the engine but I think what saved me was realizing my mistake right after I removed the T belt and also removed the #1 spark plug.
 Any advice is greatly appreciated and now understand why mechanics get paid so good!
 This particular engine is very hard to work on.